Tokyo, Japan

 ltmou@bjut.edu.cn

-Dr. Luntian Mou is an assistant professor with the Faculty of Information Technology, Beijing University of Technology.
+Dr. Luntian Mou is an Associate Professor with Beijing Institute of Artificial Intelligence (BIAI), the Faculty of Information Technology, Beijing University of Technology.
 He was a Visiting Scholar with the University of California, Irvine, from 2019 to 2020.
-He initiated the international workshop of AIART.
-His current research interests include personal health navigation, affective computing, intelligent transportation, intelligent multimedia, machine learning and artificial intelligence.
+And he was a Postdoctoral Fellow at Peking University, from 2012 to 2014.
+He initiated the IEEE Workshop on Artificial Intelligence for Art Creation (AIART) on MIPR 2019.
+His current research interests include multimodal machine learning, personal health navigation, affective computing, multimedia computing, intelligent transportation, and artificial intelligence.
 He has a research background in multimedia security, copy detection and video fingerprinting.
 And he serves as a Co-Chair of System subgroup in AVS workgroup and IEEE 1857 workgroup as well.
-He is a Member of IEEE, ACM, CCF, CSIG, and MPEG.
+He is a Member of IEEE (SA, SPS), ACM, CCF, CAAI, CSIG, and MPEG China.

 Peking University